things to do in Antigua Guatemala

 Image by Ardian Lumi

 One of the fun things you can do in Antigua Guatemala is take a salsa dancing class.
 I did this with a friend several years ago.
 We took an hour of class and did our best to get into a salsa groove.
-Our instructor was patient, and encouraging, and did a great job explaining things well.
-Once you feel ready, you can head out on the town and practice at one of salsa nights hosted by a local bar or restaurant.

 There are a ton of places to choose from when it comes to taking salsa classes in Antigua.
 Here are a couple of options to get you started: